rohithgitz/Django-App-Deployment/README.md

 ## Step 9 : Build is succesfull
    Now we need to check the weburl at 8000 port
+## Bravo!
+Your Web App is officially up and running.

 In conclusion, we have successfully created an efficient DevOps workflow for Django app development on EC2 with Docker and Jenkins.
 We started with testing our Django app locally and then proceeded to deploy it on an EC2 instance.
 We also created a Dockerfile and ran it on the instance, and finally, we installed and set up Jenkins for continuous integration and continuous deployment.
 This step-by-step guide should be helpful to deploy Django apps on EC2 instances with ease.